kdugue/foobarbaz/_posts/2018-10-04-singly-linked-list-js copy.markdown

 Though there are various types of linked lists, however, this post will cover the implementation of a singly linked list in JavaScript.
 This type of linked list is unidirectional - each node has a pointer only to the next node.

-The main methods for singly linked list are:
+The main methods for singly linked list are:s

 - Append: adding elements to the linked list
 - Remove: removing elements from the linked list